52311C/CindyK.github.io/index.md

 author_profile: true
 ---

-# 👋 Hi, I’m Cindy Karanja
 ### 🛠️ Software Engineer | 🔐 Cybersecurity Enthusiast | 🌍 Problem-Solver

 Welcome to my portfolio!

-I’m a developer passionate about using technology to solve real-world problems—especially in health, food security, and community impact.
-With experience in mobile and web development (mainly using **Flutter**, **Firebase**, and modern web tools), I build apps that are not only functional but secure and user-focused.

-Currently, I’m deepening my skills in **cybersecurity**, exploring areas like **ethical hacking**, **secure software development**, and **data privacy**.
-My mission?
-To build tech that empowers users while keeping their data safe.
+I’m a software engineer with a strong interest in building secure, scalable applications that make a difference.My core skills are in mobile and web development using Flutter and Firebase, WordPress, with an emphasis on usability, performance, and security.

+Currently, I’m expanding my expertise in cybersecurity, with a focus on ethical hacking, secure coding practices, and data protection with the goal of building tech that’s not only useful, but safe and resilient.
 ---

 📁 **Explore my projects**,